Adding a failover group

-A failover group is a managed quick response DNS address that automatically follows your stack web endpoints.
-You can connect it to up to 2 stacks at any time - a primary and backup stack.
-Should you need to switch traffic between your stacks, simply flip the switch and your traffic will flow to the backup stack within 5 minutes.
+A failover group is a managed quick response DNS address that automatically follows your application web endpoints.
+You can connect it to up to 2 applications at any time - a primary and backup application.
+Should you need to switch traffic between your stacks, simply flip the switch and your traffic will flow to the backup application within 5 minutes.

 There are two major use cases for this: